Group Calibration Sessions

 The system automatically applies these weights, but you can adjust the sample size to focus more deeply on specific patterns.

-Responding to High Variance
+Responding to Low Scores

 1. Review the Specific Disagreements